TJCAJ/memorycardgame/README.md

 ### **Primary Goal**

-Memory with cards is an online memory card game styled with a clean and user friendly design.
+WESTERN MEMORIES is an online memory card game styled in a classic western theme with a clean but visually interesting and user friendly design.
 It is suitable for all ages.
-The game aims to provide a relaxed, memory-enhancing experience.
+The game aims to provide a relaxed, memory-enhancing experience and test your memory ability under time pressure.

 ### **User/Visitor Goals**

-Memory with cards has been designed to be easily accessible and fun for all ages.
+WESTERN MEMORIES has been designed to be easily accessible and fun for all ages.
 It is a grid-style card game where the user is expected to flip as many matching cards as possible and keep them locked before the time is up.
 This is testing the users memory skills.
-Design and styling will be responsive to different media screen sizes.
+Design and styling is responsive to different media screen sizes.
 A preset timer iniates a counter as the user press the start button.
-When the time is up a message of "Time up" is displayed for the user.
+When the time is up a message of _"Time up"_ is displayed for the user.

 ### **First-Time User/Visitor**